aphilippartd/social-control/README.md

   2. Run `sam deploy --guided`
    This command will ask for some information regarding your deployment, you can fill the values in as follows:
    ![plot](./images/deploy/1.png)
-   > Note: It will warn you that **SocialHaterQueuer** has no Authorization defined.
-Explicetely allow it for the sake of this demo.
   3. At the end of your deployment results, you should be able to find the outputs that should look like this:
   ![plot](./images/deploy/2.png)
-  Copy the API endpoint and test your api with the following command
+  4. Copy the API endpoint and test your api with the following command
   ```sh
     curl --location 'API_ENDPOINT' \
     --header 'Content-Type: application/json' \